 Civic intelligence infrastructure for the agent era.

-Akil Ventures helps enterprises and nonprofits make their data agent-ready — through consulting, education, and implementation of products we've already built.
+Akil Ventures helps enterprises and nonprofits make fragmented records usable by people and AI agents through consulting, education, and implementation of products we've already built.

 data sources connected